-A butterfly valve can provide a larger flow capacity than a ball valve, it is easy to available at a large pipeline.
+A butterfly valve can provide a larger flow capacity than a ball valve, it is easy to available in a large pipeline.

-Ball valves can be used at high temperatures or both liquid and gases with some solid particles.
+Ball valves can be used at high temperatures or both liquid and gas with some solid particles.
 They are common in power plants, oil and gas, refining, and so on.

 - Zero leakage

 If conditions require zero leakages when shut off the medium, a ball valve with a high tight seal than a butterfly and make perfect sealing.